-USA Football has worked with leaders in both medicine and sport across the country to create a full-featured program that any league or school can use to address key safety issues — empowering coaches to implement each component of the program.
+Heads Up Football is the safer way to practice and play.
+USA Football has worked with leaders in both medicine and sport across the country to create a full-featured program that any league or school can use to address key safety issues — and ensure that every coach understands and knows how to implement each component of the program.

 Athletic directors are responsible for the safety of their student-athletes.
 Heads Up Football is a valuable tool, reinforcing and building on your efforts to enhance the safety of players, inspire the involvement of coaches and gain the support of parents and the school community.